Agra: Later periods

 The decline of the Mughal empire caused the emergence of several regional kingdoms, and in the late 18th century the control of the city fell successively to the Jats, the Marathas, the Mughals, the ruler of Gwalior, and finally the British East India Company.
-The Jats of Bharatpur, waged many wars against the Mughal Delhi and in the 17th and 18th century carried out numerous campaigns in Mughal territories including Agra.
-After the decline of the Mughal Empire, the city came under the influence of another post-Mughal Empire power, the Marathas, before falling into the hands of the British East India Company in 1803.
+The Hindu Jats of Bharatpur waged many wars against the Mughal Empire and in the 17th and 18th century carried out numerous campaigns in Mughal territories.
+The Jats under Maharaja Suraj Mal conquered Agra on 12 June 1761, after a month-long siege culminating in the Mughals surrendering to the Jat army.
+After this victory, the Jats melted the silver doors of the Taj Mahal.
+Agra remained under Jat control until 1774, when the Mughal Commander Mirza Najaf Khan recaptured it.
+11 years after the Mughals reclaimed Agra, the city was conquered in 1785 by another post-Mughal Empire power, the Marathas, before falling into the hands of the British East India Company in 1803 after the Second Anglo-Maratha War.
 In the years 1834–1836, Agra was the capital of the short-lived Presidency of Agra, administered by a Governor.
 It was then the capital of the North-Western Province from 1836 to 1858, governed by a Lieutenant-Governor.
 Agra was one of the centres of the Indian rebellion of 1857.